dualcube/moowoodle/readme.txt

 ### ➡️ Upgrade to [MooWoodle Pro](https://dualcube.com/product/moowoodle-pro/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree) for Enhanced Features:

-Take your eLearning game up a notch— [MooWoodle Pro](https://dualcube.com/product/moowoodle-pro/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree) brings smarter Moodle-WordPress integration, exclusive LMS tools, and powerful perks tailored for instructors and growing learning platforms.
+Take your eLearning game up a notch— [MooWoodle Pro](https://dualcube.com/product/moowoodle-pro/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree) brings smarter WordPress Moodle integration, exclusive LMS tools, and powerful perks tailored for instructors and growing learning platforms.

    🚪 **Single Sign-On (SSO) [PRO]**: When you log in or log out of either Moodle™ or WordPress, the other platform automatically follows suit.
 Say goodbye to login hassles as your learners can effortlessly access both Moodle™ and WordPress with the same user profile, saving time and reducing the need for login-related support.
 [Check for more details](https://dualcube.com/docs/single-sign-on/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).